Overview

 Other Factors to Consider

 Inform your care team about any other relevant factors, such as recent surgeries or procedures, ongoing treatments, or any other serious health issues you are experiencing.
-They rely on this information to give you personalized advice, make appropriate treatment decisions, and reduce the risk of complications or interactions.
+They rely on this information to provide you with personalized advice, make informed treatment decisions, and minimize the risk of complications or adverse interactions.

 Consult a doctor